Ramat Gan Safari has the most extensive collection of animals in the Middle East. Moreover, there are African territories with grazing herds.

-And most of the other animals were hiding in the shade, and in many cases, there was no clear line of sight.
-Thus, the bottom line is, though you can visit Safari all year round, I would advise that when you are planning a visit, consider the weather and go during the colder days and chiller hours of the day.
+And most of the other animals were hiding in the shade, and there was no clear line of sight in many cases.
+Thus, the bottom line is, though you can visit Safari all year round, I would advise considering the weather and going during the colder days and less hot hours of the day.

 So the bottom line, come either early or late (not during midday), and prefer cooler days.